susanpallmann/witches-and-wagers/README.md

 - [X] 09/05/21:

   * Edited new game function to handle avatars in the database depending on what's being done.
+  * Started a timer function using code from my last attempt at this game.
+  * Added preliminary wildcard-based rules in Firebase console for safety.

 - [X] 09/04/21: